D'Angelo Russell NBA Preview vs. the Trail Blazers

-D'Angelo Russell and his Los Angeles Lakers teammates take on the Portland Trail Blazers on Sunday at 10:00 PM ET.
+D'Angelo Russell and his Los Angeles Lakers teammates face off versus the Portland Trail Blazers on Friday at 10:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.